Welcome to Urban Studies!

 Concentrators enjoy the breadth of courses in American Studies, anthropology, economics, history, literature, history of art and architecture, political science, sociology, and planning as well as provide in-depth courses integrating those perspectives.
 We introduce the fundamentals of Urban Studies scholarship as well as intense examination of an urban problem in focused seminars.
 These advanced seminars offer opportunities to write extensive and synthetic interdisciplinary analyses that serve as capstones to the concentration.

 The program’s 10-course curriculum provides sufficient flexibility to allow students to pursue specific urban interests or to take courses in urban focus areas of Built Environment; Humanities; Social Sciences; and Sustainable Urbanism.
 The Program insures that students master at least one basic research methodology and perform research or fieldwork projects, which may result in an honors thesis.
 Fieldwork training includes working with local agencies and nonprofit organizations on practical urban problems.
 Capstone projects entail original research papers in Urban Studies seminars; academically supervised video, artistic, or community service projects; and Honors Theses for eligible concentrators.

 Student life is vibrant.
-About twenty socially diverse seniors a year graduate in Urban Studies.
+About 25 socially diverse seniors a year graduate in Urban Studies with a total of 65 concentrators currently in the Program.
 Concentrators have an active Departmental Undergraduate Group that organizes speakers, films, and conferences and edits a newsletter and Facebook page.